lindemann-fr/lindemann-fr.github.io/citations/index.md

 > Our goal, our objective, is to create and prevent technological surprise.

-― John Everett deputy director of DARPA's Information Innovation Office
+― John Everett, deputy director of DARPA's Information Innovation Office

 <br/>